aaayushg/VSVina/README.md

 # VSVina
-Useful codes for Virtual Srreening with Vina
+Useful codes for Virtual Screening with Vina